DanAnt123/City-Weather-Check-web-Application-/README.md

 - The project uses [axios](https://www.npmjs.com/package/axios) for HTTP requests.
 - If you encounter installation errors, ensure your npm version is up to date.
+- If errors persist (e.g. network/timeout), try deleting all node_modules & lockfiles, clearing the npm cache, and reinstalling.
+You may also inspect .npmrc network options or your firewall/proxy settings.